scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 it cannot fully utilize all available CPU cores.
 The additional level of parallelism we use here significantly improves the overall benchmark performance.

-Figure :ref:`snumpy` shows benchmark execution time using the same modes as inthe QR decomposition example.
+Figure :ref:`snumpy` shows benchmark execution time using the same modes as in the QR decomposition example.
 The best choice for this benchmark was to limit number of threads statically either using manual settings or the *smp* module, and obtained a more than 7x speed-up.
 Also, Intel |R| TBB based approach performed much better than composable OpenMP.
 The reason for this was that there was insufficient parallelism present in each separate chunk.